21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 1. Figma-as-contract, template-as-canvas.
 The Figma file was the design spec.
 The branded template was the underlying page structure.
 Our job was to reconcile the two page by page — where the template’s default layout matched the Figma, we kept it; where the Figma required a deviation, we customised.
 No design decisions originated on our side.
 We chose strict Figma fidelity over interpreting the design against the template defaults because the agency’s per-page icon and colour palette was the key differentiator across 11 service pages — running the template’s default icon set would have collapsed every page into visual uniformity, which was precisely what the agency’s investment in per-page Figma frames was meant to prevent.

 2. QA cycle at template-customisation scale.
 A clean template customisation is not “build once, review once”.
 It is “build, QA, adjust, QA, adjust”.
 Of the 81 tasks tracked on this project, 51 were QA iterations — individual rounds where the agency flagged design deltas, we reviewed, fixed, and returned the build for another review.
 Behind those rounds was a much larger reconciliation: the agency tracked 470+ items across two issue-backlog tabs (235 SEO findings and 236 CX findings).
-This volume is not a sign of instability; it is the discipline that separates a templated site that looks “roughly right” from one that matches the design.
+This volume is not a sign of instability; it is what separates a templated site that looks “roughly right” from one that matches the design.

 The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design, not a quicker handoff.